Valdorff/rp-thoughts/2024_02_strategy/with_voter_share/readme_tier2.md

       - (b) started an 8-ETH minipool within two weaks of the loan, and
       - (c) kept bonded ETH at the level of (b) or higher for the year the 0.25 ETH fee is sent back to them
   - The assumption is that by the end of the loan term, ETH-only would be an option, so the user could freely repay their RPL and continue participating if that's their preference.
 If we'd like to do 1.5 years for increased user confidence, that would be fine too.
+- Reduce/remove RPL requirement to make minipools
+  - This could only be done _after_ a successful vote to new tokenomics
+  - The premise is that assets forward price -- so if we have a new value capture mechanism, it should immediately be relevant, even before implementation.
+  - If that's the case, we're free to remove the RPL requirement.
+(If a zero adds complexity, this can be arbitrarily small -- eg 0.1% of borrowed ETH instead of 10%)
+  - I would recommend no change to RPL rewards alongside this stepping stone (ie, those still have a 10% borrowed cliff)
+  - I believe theory supports this.
+It also makes me nervous tbh.
+I think it's worth discussing.